A Discussion with Toni Townes-Whitley

 Annual Meeting & Community Leadership Awards

-The Annual Chamber Classic has been Loudoun County’s premier business golf tournament for nearly four decades.
-Held at The Club at Creighton Farms, the Golf Classic offers our sponsors tremendous marketing exposure, and an incomparable day of gold on this Jack Nicklaus designed course.
-If your company’s target market includes senior level executives who have a passion for the game of golf, then consider an Annual Chamber Classic sponsorship.
+The 40th Annual Chamber Classic has been Loudoun County’s premier business golf tournament for nearly four decades.
+Held at The Club at Creighton Farms, the Chamber Classic offers our sponsors tremendous marketing exposure, and an incomparable day of golf on this Jack Nicklaus designed course.
+If your company’s target market includes senior level executives and business owners who have a passion for the game of golf, we invite you to consider an Annual Chamber Classic sponsorship.

 Small Business Awards